kg583/Kilogram/README.md

 #### Adventuring

-* Description updated to account for new tabs
+* Description updated to account for new tab
 * Multiple advancements are now listed under the new Combat tab
-* Multiple advancements are now listed under the new Miscellaneous tab
 * "A Pirate's Life for Me" added
 	* Triggered upon opening a buried treasure chest
 	* Hidden child of "Plunderer"
 * "A Quaint Little Town" added
 	* Triggered upon discovering a village
 	* "Hired Help" is now a hidden child
+	* "Surge Protector" is now a hidden child
 	* "What a Deal!" is now a hidden child
 * "Absorbent, Yellow, and Porous" added
 	* Triggered upon collecting wet sponges